nearform/commentami/packages/comments-backend-hapi-plugin/README.md

 # @nearform/comments-backend-hapi-plugin

-`@nearform/comments-backend-hapi-plugin` is a plugin to add the trail REST API to a [Hapi][hapi] server.
+`@nearform/comments-backend-hapi-plugin` is a plugin to add the comments REST API to a [Hapi][hapi] server.

 ## Install

 To install via npm:

 ```
-npm install @nearform/trail-hapi-plugin
+npm install @nearform/comments-backend-hapi-plugin
 ```

 ## Usage